Focus on Carlos Queiroz’s World Cup Record Ahead of GFA Black Stars Press Conference

 Across those tournaments, Iran played nine matches under his guidance, winning two, drawing two, and losing five, often facing some of the world’s strongest sides.

-In total, Queiroz has managed 13 World Cup matches in his career, recording three wins, four draws, and six defeats.
-His teams have scored 15 goals while conceding 14.
+In total, Queiroz has managed 13 World Cup matches in his career, recording three wins, four draws, and six defeats, with his teams scoring 15 goals and conceding 14.

 With such experience, Ghana will be hoping Queiroz’s tactical discipline and tournament know-how can help transform the Black Stars into a more competitive force at the 2026 World Cup.

-YEN.com.gh earlier reported that 10 African nations have secured automatic qualification for the 2026 FIFA World Cup following the completion of the first round of CAF qualifiers in October 2025, as well as the recent inter-continental playoff stage.
+YEN.com.gh earlier reported that 10 African nations have secured automatic qualification for the 2026 FIFA World Cup.

 Read also